blaine/couloir/README.md

     Client
       Authentication?
     Server
-      Implement the sync protocol
+      Implement the sync protocol in C++
-        Make that easier/faster to hack on
-          Simulator?
-          OTA updates?
-        Modify the JS tests to hit the real server Hardware
 ```

+## Running tests

+From the root of the project:

+    pnpm install
+    pnpm test

+The [`fake-server`](./fake-server) project contains contract tests that can be run againts a running ESP32 device.
+To run those tests too, set the `TEST_REAL_SERVER` env var.

+    TEST_REAL_SERVER=1 pnpm test

 # Layout